AzureAD/microsoft-identity-web/src/Microsoft.Identity.Web.GraphServiceClient/Readme.md

     services.AddMicrosoftGraphBeta();
     ```

-1. In the controller or wherever you want to use them declare both GraphServiceClient and GraphBetaServiceClient
+1. In the controller or wherever you want to use them declare both GraphServiceClient and GraphServiceClientBeta
     and inject them in the constructor:

     ```csharp